 But conflict is also a sign of a healthy Agile team.
 It means that issues are being raised, groupthink doesn’t happen and the team agrees to disagree when they need to.
 When a team sees conflict as a natural part of working in an agile way, they’re in a good place to deliver value to stakeholders and meet new challenges.

 That’s the essence of a strong conflict management process and why you need to effectively manage conflict to reach positive outcomes for your teams.
-This course will help you achieve that.
+This learning path will help you achieve that.

 Please note: this content was produced in the UK and may include the use of British English.